Sango Safari Camp: Our full report

 Just beyond the last tent is a small swimming pool, surrounded by sunloungers on a raised deck overlooking the floodplain.
 A little further on, Sango has built a hide, also on a raised deck with deckchairs, a perfect spot to read in the afternoon and keep a watchful eye for animals that may wander by.
 Guests are accompanied to the hide by a member of staff, who will leave a radio so they can call the camp when they are ready to leave.

-Activities at Sango focus primarily on 4WD day and night drives.
+Activities at Sango focus primarily on 4WD day and night drives (with up to 9 people in a vehicle).
 Walking can be arranged provided there is a fully trained walking guide and the grass is low enough to make walking safe, and mokoro trips are possible when water levels permit.
 The game in this area is consistently good year round, and during our visit to the area in November 2015 we were witness to that.
 We were lucky enough to have encounters with mating lions and a small pack of five wild dogs.
 On a previous trip in May 2014 we found a leopard and her cub, and a hyena with her four cubs, as well as watching a very entertaining warthog fight!
 Travellers should, however, be aware that the Khwai Community Concession is shared by a number of camps, and – as the gateway to Moremi Game Reserve – is accessible to self-drivers, so it tends to be a little busier than most of Botswana's private concessions.
 Sango Camp also lies on the outskirts of Khwai Village so you will pass through here every time you head out on your game activities.
 It’s a small and friendly community - and a village visit can be arranged if you wish.

 Sango Safari Camp is a comfortable camp in a simple classic safari style: solid, smart, neat and functional without being 'designed'.
 The camp itself won’t suit everyone but it makes a great option for those seeking a cost-effective alternative to Botswana’s multitude of expensive and luxurious camps.
 We know the concession well, and it is a great area for consistent and varied sightings, provided you accept that it is a little busier than most.